marrink-lab/polyply_1.0/.github/CONTRIBUTING.md

 #### Reporting issues

-If you've found something going wrong with polyply let us know by opnening an [issue](https://github.com/marrink-lab/polyply_1.0/issues).
+If you've found something going wrong with polyply let us know by opening an [issue](https://github.com/marrink-lab/polyply_1.0/issues).
 This way we can fix it as fast as possible.

 If your issue isn't a problem with the code and instead you would like some help using polyply for your project, let us know on the [discussion forum]( https://github.com/marrink-lab/polyply_1.0/discussions).